They Want Dollars, Not Dogecoins

 Dateline: San Francisco, 24th October 2024.

 Andy Warhol once said about money that it has a kind of amnesty.
 He said "I feel, when I'm holding money, that the dollar bill has no more germs on it than my hands do.
 When I pass my hand over money, it becomes perfectly clean to me.
 I don't know where it's been - who's touched it and with what - but that's all erased the moment I touch it”.
-Unlike Bitcoin, of course, which retains the entire history of all transactions in public and in perpetuity. which is one of the reasons that while it may be an interesting new kind of digital commodity that in certain circumstances can exhibit money-like behaviour, it is not money.
+Unlike Bitcoin, of course, which retains the entire history of all transactions in public and in perpetuity.
+Which is one of the reasons that while it may be an interesting new kind of digital commodity that in certain circumstances can exhibit money-like behaviour, it is not money.

 Election Prediction: Crypto Does Not Matter